 - g.
 Differences between "requirements" and "preferences" can be significant-increased lane width and the accompanying increased vehicle speed more often than not decrease the overall safety for pedestrians. - h.
-On-street parking slows passing vehicular traffic and acts as a buffer between moving vehicles and pedestrians. - i.
+On-street parking slows passing vehicular traffic and acts as a buffer between moving vehicles and pedestrians.
+City staff will review and approve on-street parking design on a case-by-case basis depending on the street classification. - i.
 Overall function, comfort, safety and aesthetics of a street are more important than automobile efficiency alone. - j.
 In a pedestrian-oriented area, non-vehicular traffic should be provided with every practical advantage so long as safety is not adversely affected. - k.
-Street design should take into consideration what is reasonably foreseeable, not every situation that is conceivably possible. - Designing a street to facilitate (rather than accommodate) infrequent users may actually result in the wrong design for the frequent users of the Street-Space. - m.
-When the street design creates a conflict between the vehicular and non-vehicular user, it should be resolved in favor of the non-vehicular user unless public safety will be truly jeopardized by the resolution.
+Street design should take into consideration what is reasonably foreseeable, not every situation that is conceivably possible. - 1.
+Designing a street to facilitate (rather than accommodate) infrequent users may actually result in the wrong design for the frequent users of the Street-Space. - m.
+When the street design creates a conflict between the vehicular and non-vehicular user, it should be resolved in favor of the nonvehicular user unless public safety will be truly jeopardized by the resolution.